Home Columns Books Papers Biography Contact

 Iran, Like Some Here, Also Believes In Apocalyptic Myths.

 We live in a time of strange beliefs.
 The latest comes from Iran.
 Although a country with skyscrapers, metro subways, and nuclear aspirations, their leaders believe in sorcery.
-The conflict between obnoxious President Mahmoud Ahmadinejad and the “Supreme Leader” Ayatollah Khamenei has now produced a spate of arrests; 25 people, associated with Ahmadinejad's Chief of Staff, Mashaei, have been accused of being “magicians who evoke djinns” (evil spirits)-yes, like the ones who come out of more...
+The conflict between obnoxious President Mahmoud Ahmadinejad and the “Supreme Leader” Ayatollah Khamenei has now produced a spate of arrests; 25 people, associated with Ahmadinejad's Chief of Staff, Mashaei, have been accused of being “magicians who evoke djinns” (evil spirits)-yes, like the ones who come more...

 Print